Genetically modified organism: Bacteria

 Genetically modified bacteria are used to produce large amounts of proteins for industrial use.
-Generally the bacteria are grown to a large volume before the gene encoding the protein is activated.
+The bacteria are generally grown to a large volume before the gene encoding the protein is activated.
 The bacteria are then harvested and the desired protein purified from them.
 The high cost of extraction and purification has meant that only high value products have been produced at an industrial scale.
 The majority of these products are human proteins for use in medicine.
 Many of these proteins are impossible or difficult to obtain via natural methods and they are less likely to be contaminated with pathogens, making them safer.
 The first medicinal use of GM bacteria was to produce the protein insulin to treat diabetes.
-Other medicines produced include clotting factors to treat haemophilia, human growth hormone to treat various forms of dwarfism, interferon to treat some cancers, erythropoietin for anemic patients, and tissue plasminogen activator which dissolves blood clots.
+Other medicines produced include clotting factors to treat hemophilia, human growth hormone to treat various forms of dwarfism, interferon to treat some cancers, erythropoietin for anemic patients, and tissue plasminogen activator which dissolves blood clots.
 Outside of medicine they have been used to produce biofuels.
 There is interest in developing an extracellular expression system within the bacteria to reduce costs and make the production of more products economical.

 With a greater understanding of the role that the microbiome plays in human health, there is a potential to treat diseases by genetically altering the bacteria to, themselves, be therapeutic agents.
 Ideas include altering gut bacteria so they destroy harmful bacteria, or using bacteria to replace or increase deficient enzymes or proteins.
 One research focus is to modify Lactobacillus, bacteria that naturally provide some protection against HIV, with genes that will further enhance this protection.
 If the bacteria do not form colonies inside the patient, the person must repeatedly ingest the modified bacteria in order to get the required doses.
 Enabling the bacteria to form a colony could provide a more long-term solution, but could also raise safety concerns as interactions between bacteria and the human body are less well understood than with traditional drugs.
 There are concerns that horizontal gene transfer to other bacteria could have unknown effects.
 As of 2018 there are clinical trials underway testing the efficacy and safety of these treatments.